Chapter 10:

 Sean and Flick went outside and found a table towards the edge of the courtyard.
 True to her word, Alma brought them each a big bowl of stew and half a loaf of rough rye bread.
 She also set down two mugs of beer.

 “Here you go, enough food to start putting meat back on the girl’s bones.
+The stew’s from the inn’s cauldron, and the bread’s fresh from the baker’s down the way.
 It’ll be a copper each for the food.”
 She turned to Sean, “The beer is on the house, seeing it’s your first time in Greenbough.
 Just holler if you need a refill, it’ll cost you just a copper more for another mug of the finest ale in the land!”

 Sean and Flick thanked the woman and dug into their meal with gusto.
 The stew was hearty and rich, the wild mushrooms and chestnuts adding flavor to a thick brown base that paired nicely with the bread.
 The beer was light but burned pleasantly just at the back of Sean’s throat.
-It was delicious, especially after a day and a half eating loose nuts, and there wasn’t much conversation to be had between bites.
+It was delicious, especially after a day and a half eating loose nuts.

-As they finished up (and Flick pestered him for seconds), a commotion erupted from the entrance to the inn.
-Sean turned to see a young woman rushing up to one of the men in the courtyard.
+As he tried to talk her down from another serving of stew, a commotion erupted from the entrance to the courtyard.
+Sean turned to see the redheaded young woman from earlier rushing up to one of the men in the courtyard.

 “Colin!
 Owen and Caitlin, have you seen them?”
 She asked the man frantically.